 The Treatment of Personality Disorders

 In previous sections, we reviewed the way personalities are thought to form by a dynamic exchange between environmental and biological factors.
 We also reviewed several different psychological theories that attempt to explain how personality development may deviate off the path of healthy development and instead steers toward unhealthy development, or personality disorder.
 These theories may then be applied to develop specific strategies for repairing the damaged personality structure.
-These theoretical applications result in various forms of therapy which are then tested by research for efficacy and these research findings subsequently aid in the refinement of the theory and its application (therapy).
+These theoretical applications result in various forms of therapy which are then tested by research for efficacy.
+These research findings subsequently aid in the refinement of the theory and its application (psychotherapy).
 This process has produced modern methods of treatment for personality disorder that are highly effective and evidence-based.
 Today, we now know that people can, and do, heal and recover from these devastating disorders.

 However, such was not always the case.
-As recently as the mid-20th century, people with personality disorders were viewed as willful, weak, and deviant, and were thought to be resistant to treatment; thus, treatment for personality disorders was often not provided, or if offered, it was seen as a "heroic effort" based on the belief that the treatment was taxing on the clinician with little hope for a promising outcome.
+As recently as the mid-20th century, people with personality disorders were viewed as willful, weak, and deviant, and were thought to be resistant to treatment.
+Thus, treatment for personality disorders was often not provided, or if offered, it was seen as a "heroic effort" based on the belief that the treatment was taxing on the clinician with little hope for a promising outcome.
 For a more thorough review of this interesting history please refer to the section "The history of the current diagnostic system.

 Treatment of Personality Disorders and the Current State of Research1